SB 6164 Update Resentencing

 I have a civil case (small claim, landlord-tenant, divorce etc) and need an attorney

-Public defense attorneys are appointed by the court, after a determination is made that you qualify for indigent defense.
+Public defense attorneys are appointed by the court, in criminal cases, when you are charged with a crime.
+An attorney is appointed after a determination is made that you qualify for indigent defense.
 The Grays Harbor County Department of Public Defense is not authorized to help you with civil cases (other than civil contempt cases).

-If you are indigent and not able to pay any part of an attorney's fees, contact Legal Aid or NorthWest Justice Project for help.
+If you have a civil case and you not able to pay for an attorney, contact Legal Aid or NorthWest Justice Project for help.
 For low cost help with your divorce paperwork, you may wish to use the services of the Family Court Facilitator.
-In order to do so, you will need to come to the courthouse, make an appointment with the Superior Court Clerk's Office and pay a fee.
+In order to do so, you will need to make an appointment with the Superior Court Clerk's Office at the courthouse and pay a fee.
 Court Facilitators are available in Grays Harbor County.

 How do I vacate or seal my criminal history?